Home Care Specialty Pharmacy

 About the Home Care Specialty Pharmacy

-The Home Care Specialty Pharmacy team at Children’s Hospital of Philadelphia (CHOP) understands that your medical needs may be complex and require special knowledge when collaborating with your medical provider and insurance company.
+The Home Care Specialty Pharmacy team at Children’s Hospital of Philadelphia (CHOP) understands that your/your child's medical needs may be complex and require special knowledge when collaborating with your/your child's medical provider and insurance company.
 We provide every family with the personal service necessary to ensure that you achieve the most benefit from your therapy.

 Through CHOP’s Home Care Specialty Pharmacy, you can expect:

 - Personalized patient care — Our specialty trained staff members will work with you to discuss your treatment plan, and we will address any questions or concerns you may have.
-Specialty patients will be auto-enrolled in the Patient Management Program.
+Specialty patients will be automatically enrolled in the Patient Management Program.
 The program provides patients with training, education and counseling.